 Driver Power State Failure in Windows is a very common issue.
-But don’t worry as we have 6 Ways to Fix Driver Power State Failure in Windows 10.
+But don’t worry; we have 6 Ways to Fix Driver Power State Failure in Windows 10.
 After following one of these ways, you will be able to overcome this problem.
-If you have encountered the “DRIVER_POWER_STATE_FAILURE” error on your PC, this article is for you.
+This article is for you if you have encountered the “DRIVER_POWER_STATE_FAILURE” error on your PC.
 The error has the hexadecimal code 0x0000009F.
-It displays a Blue Screen of Death (BSOD) and occurs in almost all Windows OS.
+It displays a Blue Screen of Death (BSOD) in almost all Windows OS.

 Check This: 7 Ways to Fix Windows 10 Random Restart Error

 - 1 DRIVER_POWER_STATE_FAILURE